tonethar/IGME-235-Shared/tutorial/web-apps-ex-4.md

 5. *Optional: now re-write `createList()` and convert it to an arrow function*

 The HTML produced should be identical to what was produced in the previous version.

+## Done?

+Save your final version in your Group Locker for future submission.